 When it came my turn I prayed to be released from my limiting beliefs about myself and about life and was led onto the bear skin.
 As the men gently but firmly rubbed the cedar tea into my arms I was overwhelmed with emotion.
 Just the experience of being lovingly cared for by complete strangers.
 The beautiful intimacy of it.
 How giving it was.
 We have nothing like this.
 We are not like this.
 I choked up.
 And then I heard the singing.
 The entire circle all singing an Ojibwe healing song, just for me in that moment.
-It swelled to fill the entire room, seeming much louder with it ringing out all around you that it had while I was sitting in the circle.
+It swelled to fill the entire room, seeming so much louder ringing out all around you than it had while I was sitting in the outer ring of the circle.
 I was blessed and completely overwhelmed.

 The vibration of the cedar wash permeating through me, in a haze of sage smoke I took my pinch of tobacco and my pinch of cedar and washed them down, only as my stomach reminded me later I took way more than a pinch of each, more like a plug, wooh, and floated back over to my seat on the arm of the tribe’s female elder.
 Wow.